Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 ## Support me ##

 If you want to support my free work, you can make me a gift from my [amazon wishlist](https://www.amazon.it/gp/registry/wishlist/DX4SUGLWNLYB/) or give a reading [here](https://www.settorezero.com/wordpress/info/donazioni/)

+## Trademarks ##
+Microchip, PIC are registered trademarks property of Microchip Technology Inc. [Here is a list](https://www.microchip.com/about-us/legal-information/trademarks/microchip-trademarks) of Microchip Technology Inc. trademarks.
+Maxim is a registered trademark property of Maxim Integrated Products Inc. [Here is a list](https://www.maximintegrated.com/en/legal/trademarks.cfm) of Maxim Integrated Products trademarks.
+All other brands or product names are property of their respective holders.